apalbright/thelittledataset/content/post/bada-data.md

 The plot again makes the point that there's a dramatic drop after February.
 The negative values are the largest in May and October, which makes sense because recall in looking at the prior within-year graph that these are the two months (after February) with the largest registration totals normally (in 2017-2019).

 This plotting method isn't a data journalism go-to (like the prior two), but you'll have to take my word for it that this is very standard in econ/policy seminars.
-At the end of the day, this is another way to hone in on the time variation of interest (variation due to COVID-19 timing) by neutralizing other time variation (regular variation by month).
+At the end of the day, this is another way to home in on the time variation of interest (variation due to COVID-19 timing) by neutralizing other time variation (regular variation by month).

 # BADA back better